lucaziz/to-do-example/README.md

 # To-Do example

 To-do list built using angular 6 and Angular Material.
-Simple creating list that allows yout to add, edit and remove tasks.
+Simple creation list that allows yout to add, edit and remove tasks.
 Simple filter functions and possibility to create tags to mark down the tasks.

 ## Development server